 Sainsbury’s Bank

-It is a loan and loans have interest.
-In the case of equity release, the interest is added to the loan principal.
+It is a loan, and loans have interest.
+The interest is added to the loan principal in the case of equity release.

 Ahli United Bank